Overview

 The University of Sydney offers a more visual depiction of the pathway to practice.
 The university does not have an integrated PLT program, but does recognize the following options in New South Wales:

 Once you’ve completed the legal training, you’ll be able to gain admissions as a lawyer.
-Pending on which state you wish to practice in, you’ll need to apply for a Practising Certificate from the local law society from the state in which you’d like to practice.
+You’ll need to apply for a Practising Certificate from the local law society from the state in which you’d like to practice.

 From here, state pending, you’ll be qualified as a lawyer (solicitor) or you can complete some additional requirements to then be called to the bar to work as a barrister.